All extracts are taken from the “Safer Doors“ book. Published by Geddes and Grossett. Copyright laws apply.

 - put up a clearly visible notice advising those attending that it is a condition of entry that customers agree to being searched and that the police will be informed if anyone is found in possession of controlled substances or weapons;

-- ensure security arrangements are sufficient to discourage the sale and consumption of drugs (eg have venue staff located in the toilet area or make regular checks there)
+- ensure security arrangements are sufficient to discourage the sale and consumption of drugs (eg have venue staff located in the toilet area or make regular checks there and CCTV cameras around the venue)

 - exclude customers known to have been previously convicted of committing criminal offences relating to drugs;